raihan-karim-ishmam/Passionfruit-Case-QA-System-Raihan/Intelligent CSV Agent/README.md

 - **Pandas**: For powerful data manipulation capabilities.
 - **VectorShift**: For providing a reliable platform to design and host AI pipelines.

-@Case Development for Passionfruit - Raihan Karim.
+Case developed by Raihan Karim for Passionfruit. © 2025 Raihan Karim.
+All rights reserved.